 To lose weight without exercise, some reduction in your diet must take place.
 What you choose to cut back on is up to you, and you have three choices you can limit calories, you can limit a certain type of food, or you can limit the number of hours you consume food during the day.
 So let’s look at each of these options.

-And this leads us into the conversation of the second thing that can be limited in your diet to lose weight without exercise, and that is the limitation of a certain type of food.
+This leads us to the conversation of the second thing that can be limited in your diet to lose weight without exercise, and that is the limitation of a certain type of food.

-And if these foods and sweetened drinks are apart of your diet, reducing them will result in weight loss without a need for exercise.
-But traditional diets also have us reduce a type of macronutrient, which gives us the option of either following a low fat or a low carb diet.
+If these foods and sweetened drinks are a part of your diet, reducing them will result in weight loss without a need for exercise.
+But traditional diets also have us reduce a type of macronutrient, which gives us the option of either following a low-fat or a low-carb diet.

-Now, if you follow my channel, you know that I side with low carb dieting.
-What you might not know is that I started out here on YouTube with a much more of a slant toward low fat dieting.
+Now, if you follow my channel, you know that I side with low-carb dieting.
+What you might not know is that I started out here on YouTube with much more of a slant toward low-fat dieting.
 It wasn’t until I watched my husband, who had struggled with his weight for our entire married life, lose 80 pounds, that I truly made the switch.

 where we turn weight loss resistance into weight loss results.
 So I’ve studied both diets and there is evidence that both of them work as long as you are choosing healthy whole foods.

-One challenge of low fat dieting, however, is that it has been the diet of choice for the past 60 years, which was a time period in which we saw obesity rates sky rocket.
-And this disconnect between the diet and results may be because many people find low fat diets difficult to stick with due to hunger.
+One challenge of low-fat dieting, however, is that it has been the diet of choice for the past 60 years, which was a time period in which we saw obesity rates skyrocket.
+This disconnect between the diet and results may be because many people find low-fat diets difficult to stick with due to hunger.

 This feeling of hunger may be explained by looking at the nature of a carbohydrate versus a food that is primarily fat.
 Carbohydrates are a quick and easy source of energy for your body and that is not a bad thing by any means.

 So they are like the logs on a fire because the available energy is slower to burn away.
 Hunger and cravings stay away longer.
-And a low carb, high fat diet also puts your body in a hormonal state that favors the burning of body fat over fat storage.
+And low carb, high-fat diet also puts your body in a hormonal state that favors the burning of body fat over fat storage.

-And it does this by keeping the level of insulin, which is the fat storing hormone low in your blood.
-So we see that the calories we get from carbs and dietary fats are not a like.
+It does this by keeping the level of insulin, which is the fat-storing hormone low in your blood.
+So we see that the calories we get from carbs and dietary fats are not alike.
 They have vastly different effects on your blood insulin levels.

 Both will limit fat storage, and you’ll find that eating this way keeps hunger under control, making it easier for you to fast.
 So we discussed three ways that you can alter your diet to lose weight without exercise.

 And I want to share an email I received that I hope will support what I just said and encourage you that there is hope despite your starting point.
-Tim wrote I am a five foot, 1153 year old man who on July 8 of 2019 weighed 410 pounds.
-I had been dealing with psoriaticarthritis for over ten years.
+Tim wrote I am a five foot, 1153-year-old man who on July 8 2019 weighed 410 pounds.
+I had been dealing with psoriatic arthritis for over ten years.

-I was diabetic with an A, one C of6.5 heart issues, edema and severe sleep apnea, and had recently bought a medical scooter because I couldn’t walk more than 100 yards without developing crippling pain.
-Both my hips needed replaced.
+I was diabetic with an A, one C of 6.5 heart issues, edema, and severe sleep apnea, and had recently bought a medical scooter because I couldn’t walk more than 100 yards without developing crippling pain.
+Both my hips needed to be replaced.

 But no one was willing to risk my life with the surgery because of you and your one two, three plan in videos as well as the two fit docs.
 I have lost 105 pounds in eleven months with no real exercise, as I would not walk because of my hips until I started riding a bike in May.

-My A one C is now 5.6 with no medicine, my Edema is gone and hair has started to regrow on my lower legs since May.
+My A and C are now 5.6 with no medicine, my Edema is gone and hair has started to regrow on my lower legs since May.
 I am riding a bike about 200 miles a month.
-Tim went on to mention that he now follows a low carb diet and intermittent fasting, but you can start the same way he did by learning my Free 0123 strategy.
+Tim went on to mention that he now follows a low-carb diet and intermittent fasting, but you can start the same way he did by learning my Free 0123 strategy.